 • Fleur De Sel– this is the “caviar of sea salts”, its literal translation is “flower of the salts” and is made up of the young crystals scraped off the top of the French evaporation ponds in the Guérande region of France.
 It is from the same ponds used for Sel Gris, except extracted from the top before sinking to the bottom.
 Its delicate flavor make it a great finishing salt.

 • Hawaiian Sea Salt– this is often red/pink due to the naturally occurring “Alae” from the nearby Hawaiian clay that is added to enrich the salt with iron oxide, that makes it more earthy and mellow than traditional sea salt .
-Black Hawaiian sea salt contains charcoal which adds a nice flavor, crunch and color pop on dishes.
+Black Hawaiian sea salt contains charcoal which adds a nice flavor, crunch and a color-pop on dishes.

 • Himalayan Sea Salt– this is the purest, most mineral rich forms of sea salt available- it is derived from ancient mines in Pakistan and is often used for gourmet cooking, as well as in spa treatments.
 Himalayan salt slabs are often used for cooking and imparts a delicate, salty finish to foods cooked on it.
 It is usually light to dark pink in color.